 All Saints School Collective Worship

-Every Wednesday during term time, David Hodgson (vicar at All Saints) and I take it in turns to lead Collective Worship at All Saints School.
-The whole school attend and it gives us the chance to share bible stories and themes such as peace, honesty and humility, all of which are vital to the school curriculum.
+Around once a month I lead Collective Worship at All Saints School.
+The whole school attend and it gives us the chance to share bible stories and themes such as peace, honesty and humility.
+All of which are vital to the school curriculum.

-Every other week during term time, I help out at Norreys Church Wednesday Club.
-The attendance fluctuates but it is usually well attended and acts like a drop-in with table tennis, video games, craft and sports in the hall.
-It's a good chance for me to get to know some of the young people who attend All Saints and Keephatch Schools, and to serve the Norreys community.
+I recently added myself back on the rota to help run this group, which takes place weekly at Norreys Church.
+It is aimed at children from school years 3-7.
+The group is usually well attended and acts like a drop-in with table tennis, video games, craft and sports in the hall.
+It's a good chance for me to get to know some of the young people who attend All Saints and Keephatch Schools, plus serve the Norreys community.